Simplified API for business use case implementation

 Everything after the question mark "?" in the URLs below is a parameter.
 A parameter is what you can configure/define in the Query String or in the URL directly.

-Example: Let's assume we want to assign incoming leads to a specific user in the account using Integromat.
+Let's assume we want to assign incoming leads to a specific user in the account using Make.

-1. We will paste the following URL in the module:
+1. We will paste the following URL into the module:

 2. Alternatively, you can define the value of the "user_id" in the Query String instead of the URL:

 This method requires you to remove the parameter from the URL and add it to the Query String instead:

 Note: All requests are always done in "GET" protocol.
 Don't worry if you don't know what that means.
 This is just additional information for those who are curious or are in the development field.
 For the purist developers: yes, it shouldn't be the GET method, but that's why it's a simplified API and not our full REST API

 Change lead status to 'Stand By'

 Use the following HTTP request to schedule the next reminder to be due in a specified number of days in the future.

 activity_id" is optional, the request will work with or without it